Data privacy FAQs

 How do I exercise my rights with Paystack?

-If you happen to email our support team at hello@paystack.com instead, not to worry as our Privacy Team will pick up the request and respond accordingly.
-Please note, we may need to verify your identity with additional information before carrying out your request, however, in most cases, we will use the information already on file.
-Rest assured that any additional information you provide will be deleted in order to comply with the principles of purpose limitation and storage limitation (only keeping personal data strictly for the purpose in which it was intended, and only for as long as reasonably necessary;- in this instance the data is used to verify your identity, after which it shall be deleted).
+Our Privacy Policies on our website and Merchant dashboard explain the rights you have as a data subject, which may differ according to your jurisdiction.
+In order to exercise your rights to amend, or erase (for example) your personal data held by Paystack, you simply have to send an email to dpo@paystack.com.
+If you happen to email our support team at hello@paystack.com instead, not to worry, our Privacy Team will pick up the request and respond accordingly.
+Please note, we may need to verify your identity with additional information before carrying out your request.
+However, in most cases, we will use the information already on file.
+Rest assured that any additional information you provide will be deleted in order to comply with the principles of purpose limitation and storage limitation (only keeping personal data strictly for the purpose for which it was intended, and only for as long as reasonably necessary; in this instance, the data is used to verify your identity, after which it shall be deleted).

-Please note that in accordance with applicable law, and statutory or legal obligations, we will retain certain personal data (KYC) and transaction data to comply with these obligations.
-However, all personal data shall be destroyed by Paystack where possible, or anonymized in other instances.
+Once you close your Paystack account, you will no longer have access to the Merchant dashboard, and therefore will not be able to view any pending, past or future transactions.
+You will also be unable to dispute settlements and view previous settlements.
+Please note that in accordance with applicable law and statutory or legal obligations, we will retain certain personal data (KYC) and transaction data to comply with these obligations.
+However, all personal data shall be destroyed by Paystack where possible, or anonymised in other instances.
 You will have the opportunity to export data to maintain your own copies (where possible) before we initiate a final delete.

 How do I opt out of Face ID?

-If you choose to use Face ID as a secure means of authentication when using certain apps (i.e. Merchant Dashboard, Zap), please note you can opt out of this decision at any point in time.
-“Face ID” allows you to unlock a device or user account, and gain secure entry through the provision of your visible identity, which the device recognizes in order to authenticate you.
-You can remove this on the Dashboard app by going to your Account, clicking “Security” and then unchecking the “FaceID” setting.
+If you choose to use Face ID as a secure means of authentication when using certain apps (i.e. Merchant Dashboard, Zap), please note you are able to opt out of this decision at any point in time.
+“Face ID” allows you to unlock a device or user account and gain secure entry through the provision of your visible identity, which the device recognises in order to authenticate you.
+You can remove this on the Dashboard app by going to your Account, clicking “Security”, then unchecking the “FaceID” setting.
+Similarly, for the Zap app, enter your device settings, look for the Zap app, then untoggle the “Face ID” setting.
+Please note that we do not collect and save your Face ID data in our environment because it is stored on your device.
+Therefore, we do not and cannot share them with a third party.

-Should you require any additional information regarding our privacy practices, or have any privacy concerns please contact our Data Protection Officer at dpo@paystack.com
+Should you require any additional information regarding our privacy practices or have any privacy concerns, please contact our Data Protection Officer at dpo@paystack.com.